Start Couponing As a Hobby

 There is lot you need to learn before you can do couponing successfully.
 Your knowledge of some basic information in couponing will help you master this hobby and open the door for substantial savings in your budget.

-- 1Kinds of coupons �" When you go over all the different coupons available for your new hobby, you will see that there are two basic types of coupons:Store coupons and manufacturer's coupons.Advertisement
+- 1Store coupons and manufacturer's coupons.Kinds of coupons �" When you go over all the different coupons available for your new hobby, you will see that there are two basic types of coupons:Advertisement

 - Store coupons �" These are discounts issued by establishments for particular items.
 These can only be used at a particular store.
 These coupons are often good only for a specific date.